LemonLamo/PFE/discussions/4 - Architecture.md

-# Architecture
+# 4- Architecture

 ![Proposed Architecture](figures/architecture.png "Architecture")

 As you can see, our architecture is separated into 2 main systems:

+- **Ministry of health system:** this system is to be hosted at ministry level to consolidate all the data on a national level.
 - **Healthcare provider system:** this system is to be hosted at different healthcare providers to manage internal data.
-- **Ministry of health system:** this system is to be hosted at ministry level to consolidate all the data on a national level.

 **Note:** We abstracted away in this representation how the users utilise the systems (meaning..
-Mobile applications, Frontend web services...etc)
+Mobile applications, Frontend web services...etc).
+As well as the contents of the services.

 ## Standard services in a microservices architecture